MarkoSterk/beta_cell_analysis_suite/README.md

 * 99: Save configuration data
 * 100: Create sample config data
 * 0: Run all of the above
-* exit: exists the program
+* exit: exits the program

 Just input the correct number or exit.